-North Belfast police attack: Rifle 'used to attack officers before' - BBC News
+Rifle used to attack police 'used before'

-North Belfast police attack: Rifle 'used to attack officers before'
+Belfast attack rifle 'used to attack police before'

-Police have said they believe a gun used to injure an officer in north Belfast last week had been used before to attack police in the city.
+A gun used to injure an officer in Belfast last week had been used to attack police before, police say.

-The gun attack happened at a petrol station on the Crumlin Road on Sunday, 22 January.
-The officer was hit twice in the arm.
+The attack happened at a petrol station on the Crumlin Road on 22 January.
+The officer was hit three times in the arm.

-Police believe an AK assault rifle was used in the attack.
+Police believe 10 shots were fired from an AK assault rifle in the attack.

-They also said a number of cars at the petrol station had been struck by gunfire.
+A number of cars at the petrol station were also struck by gunfire.
 Police revisited the scene on Sunday night and appealed for information about a car used in the attack.

 A car identical to the dark red Audi A4 Estate, registration number KNZ 2862, which detectives believe the attackers used to leave the scene, was parked in Flax Street during the hour-long revisit.